What are Pesticides?

 - Acetic acid — vinegar-based products like Path Clear.

-- Corn gluten meal — use this natural herbicide for turf weeds.
+- Corn gluten meal — use this natural herbicide to prevent turf weeds.

 - Methoprene — an insect growth regulator.